After Emmigrating from Ukraine, Gavel's Farm Gives Back to the Community Abroad

-In February, Sergey’s wife, Tanya was visiting her mother in Ukraine when Russian troops attacked and set up a blockade around the city she was staying in, Energodar.
+In February, Sergii’s wife, Tanya was visiting her mother in Ukraine when Russian troops attacked and set up a blockade around the city she was staying in, Energodar.
 Tanya and her friends organized a volunteer group to help citizens access food and shelter.
 Weeks later, when the opportunity to leave arose, Tanya fled to Poland, taking two families with her.

 Now, the Gavelovskyy family remains in close contact with friends and families in Ukraine, and they are raising funds for essential civilian aid such as food and medicine, collecting donations at the farmers market and online.
 They are also using funds to support refugees who, like themselves, have come to the U.S. for a better life.

 While Gavel’s Farm continues to grow tomatoes and cucumbers for the Bay Area, the farmers market has been a source of connection for the Gavelovskyy family in this difficult time for the Ukrainian community.
-Sergey says, “When the need for help in Ukraine arose, we started fundraising at the farmers market because we knew that you all would help us and those in need.
+Sergii says, “When the need for help in Ukraine arose, we started fundraising at the farmers market because we knew that you all would help us and those in need.
 Thank you all very much.”

 Support Gavel’s Farm at the Ferry Plaza Farmers Market on Saturdays.